sutarshoeb/sutarshoeb-ThermalGuard/README.md

 - preserved enough to keep your earlier training and experiment history

 The next recommended step is to keep refining the Flask app and then do a final GitHub-facing cleanup pass for screenshots, setup polish, and public-sharing guidance.

+## License

+ThermalGuard is released under the MIT License.

+Copyright © 2026 Kupakwashe T. Mapuranga, Shoeb Shakil Sutar, and Archana Y. Chaudhari.

+See the [LICENSE](LICENSE) file for full license details.